 Higher-level cards depend on your spending amount and if you also have Netflix / Amazon Prime subscriptions.
 You can see this in the table below.

 Cashback from subscriptions are taken into account for every card level, and no interest earning on the cashback nor price fluctuations of the CRO coins are taken into account.
-There are other perks to the higher level cards like free airport lounge access, exclusive merchandise welcome pack, Airbnb & Expedia reductions.
+There are other benefits to the higher level cards like free airport lounge access, exclusive merchandise welcome pack, Airbnb & Expedia reductions.
 But you get the general idea if a card is worth it for you or not.

 |Ruby steel||Royal Indigo/Jade Green||Icy White/Frosted Rose Gold||Obsidian|